zakchoudhury001-ux/active-directory-home-lab/README.md

 # Active Directory Home Lab

-A hands-on Active Directory lab based on the **Active Directory Basics** lab by Jake's Tech Labs.
+A hands-on Active Directory lab based on the **Active Directory Basics**
 ## 🎯 Goal

 Build and configure an Active Directory environment using Windows Server and Azure while developing practical IT Support and System Administration skills.